 The thyroid plays an important role in managing our hormones, and hormones have a huge impact on the health and condition or our skin and hair as most women find out thought out their lives!

 An increase or decrease in certain hormones can lead to hair loss, brittle and dry hair, as well as dry, cracked and scaly skin.
-If you notice that there hasn’t been any change in your environment or behaviour, and you notice as sudden change in your skin and hair, your thyroid could be the cause.
+If there hasn’t been any change in your environment or behaviour, and you notice a sudden change in your skin and hair, your thyroid could be the cause.

 Severe and painful ongoing constipation is another symptom of an underlying thyroid problem; however, due to its association with many other conditions; bowel troubles can often get overlooked.

 If you find yourself chronically constipated, before thinking you have thyroid issues, ask yourself the following questions.
 Have you changed your diet at all?
 Are you experiencing more stress at work or at home?

 Mental health can be a great indicator of an underlying physiological problem; however, it, like many others, can be difficult to diagnose.